 Please note that this application should be removed from your tenant after migration.

 Please note that you can decline installing this application on your tenant.
 Instead, you can create your own Azure AD application, and provide the Application Id and Secret to Altosio.
 The tool will then use your own application credentials to connect to your M365 tenant.

 Next on, you should provide an email and password of the migration account.
 This should be a licensed account with access to MS Teams application.
 This account does not have to have any admin privileges.
 (Standard user with no access to any admin portal).

-The creation of a source connectors automatically triggers a discovery job of your Planners in your M365 tenant.
-This job will pull the list of Plans you have and will fill the mapping table with the usernames of the users in M365.
-To be able to pull the list of Plans, the migration account needs to have access to all of the plans.
-Altosio will automatically add your migration account as Member of your M365 Groups in the source in order to query each group and see if they have any Planners residing inside of them.
+The creation of a source connectors automatically triggers a discovery job of your Teams and Groups in your M365 tenant.
+This job will pull the list of the teams and groups you have and will fill the mapping table with the usernames of the users in M365.
+You can navigate to Groups and Teams page to see the progress of this discovery job.

 Before running the migration, Altosio provides you with a way to assess your migration.
-The Audit task allows you to identify on each board if you will hit the limitations that exist between the two environments.
-The limitations are listed above in this article.
+The assessment task allows you to identify which teams will take longer to mirgate based on the amount of data in has in the source.

 For more information, please reach out to email@example.com

 - User mappings